vjovanov/actormig/actor-migration.md

 3. Object Extended from Actor

-        object MigrationActor extends Actor {
+        object MyActor extends Actor {
-           // MigrationActor definition
+           // MyActor definition
         }

     Should be replaced with:

-        object MigrationActor {
+        object MyActor {
-          val ref = MigrationSystem.actorOf[MigrationActor]
+          val ref = MigrationSystem.actorOf[MyActor]
         }

-        class MigrationActor extends Actor {
+        class MyActor extends Actor {
-          // Same MigrationActor definition
+          // Same MyActor definition
         }

+All accesses to the object `MyActor` should be replaced with accesses to the `MyActor.ref`.

 #### Different Method Signatures

-At this point we have changed all the instantiations of actors to return `ActorRef`s, however, we are not done yet.
-There are differences in usage of `ActorRef`s and `Actor`s and we need to change the usage of each instance.
-Unfortunately, some of the methods that Scala `Actor` provides can not be migrated.
-For the following methods you will have to find a way around them in your code:
+At this point we have changed all the actor instantiations to return `ActorRef`s, however, we are not done yet.
+There are differences in the usage of `ActorRef`s and `Actor`s and we need to change the methods invoked of each migrated instance.
+Unfortunately, some of the methods that Scala `Actor`s provide can not be migrated.
+For the following methods you will have to find a workaround:

 1. `getState()` - actors in Akka are managed by their supervising actors and are restarted by default.
 In that scenario state of an actor is not relevant.

-2. `restart()` - standard Akka actors are restarted by default after failure and unfortunately we do not provide a way to migrate this functionality.
-TODO.
+2. `restart()` - standard Akka actors are restarted by default after failure.
+This can not be paired on the Scala side.

-For other methods we provide simple translation scheme:
+For other methods we provide the simple translation scheme:

 1. `!!(msg: Any): Future[Any]` - should be replaced with invocation of method `?(message: Any)(implicit timeout: Timeout): Future[Any]`.
 For example, `actor !! message` should be replaced with `val fut = actor ? message; fut()`.

 2. `!![A] (msg: Any, handler: PartialFunction[Any, A]): Future[A]` - should be replaced with invocation of method `?(message: Any)(implicit timeout: Timeout): Future[Any]`.
 The handler can be extracted as a separate function and then applied to the generated future result.
 The result of handle should yield another future like in the following example:

         val handler: PartialFunction[Any, T] =  ... // code of the handler
         val fut = (respActor ? msg)
-        Futures.future{handler.apply(fut2())}
+        Futures.future{ handler.apply(fut2()) }

 3. `!? (msg: Any): Any` - should be replaced with `?(message: Any)(implicit timeout: Timeout): Future[Any]`
 and explicit blocking on the future.
 For example,`actor !? message` should be replaced with `Some((respActor.?(msg2)(Duration.Inf))())`.

 4. `!? (msec: Long, msg: Any): Option[Any]` - should be replaced with
 `?(message: Any)(implicit timeout: Timeout): Future[Any]` and explicit blocking on the future.
 For example,`actor !? (timeout, message)` should be replaced with `Some((actor.?(message)(timeout))())`.

 Other public methods are public just for purposes of actors DSL and can be used inside the actor definition.
 Therefore there is no need to migrate those methods in this phase.

 After migrating these methods you can run your test suite and the behavior of the system should remain the same.

 ### 3. Changing `Actor` to `StashingActor`

-At this point we instantiate them through special factory methods, all actors to use the same `Actor` interface and all actors are accessed through `ActorRef` interface.
+At this point we instantiate actors through special factory methods, all actors to use the same `Actor` interface and all actors are accessed through `ActorRef` interface.
 Now we need to change all actors to the`StashingActor` class.
-This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
+This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to the Akka behavior.
 To change your code base to the new type of actor all your actors should extend `StashingActor`.
-Each, `class xyz extends Actor` should become `class xyz extends StashingActor`.
+Each, `class MyActor extends Actor` should become `class MyActor extends StashingActor`.

 The `StashingActor` does not support `receive`/`receiveWithin` methods.
 These methods need to be replaced with usage of `react`/`reactWithin`.
-We will present the transformation only for two simplest scenarions: _i)_ single receive with code before and after _ii)_ receive within a loop.
+We will present the transformation only for two simplest scenarios: _i)_ single receive with code before and after _ii)_ receive within a loop.

 TODO